Cornish Art Exhibitions

 The following are a selection of the exhibitions that I have curated in the past two decades.

-Click on the image for more detail of the exhibition and for comments by visitors.
+For the earlier shows, click on the image for more detail of the exhibition and for comments by visitors.

 Discovering St Ives - Early Visiting Artists